VIRTUAL PRESENTATIONS ARE AVAILABLE.

-A frequent speaker on healthcare, end-of-life decision making, and spirituality, Hank Dunn, MDiv, offers practical advice to audiences nationwide based on his 30+ years of experience as a hospice, nursing home, and hospital chaplain.
+A frequent speaker on end-of-life decision making and spirituality in the healthcare setting, Hank Dunn, MDiv, offers practical advice to audiences nationwide based on his 30+ years of experience as a healthcare chaplain.

 Presentations can vary from a half hour in-service to an all-day conference that combines several topics.
 Typical presentations run three hours and combine practical medical treatment decisions with emotional and spiritual issues at the end of life.

 This is a basic lecture for the general public.
 End-of-life choices concerning CPR, artificial feeding tubes, hospitalization, palliative care, and hospice are covered.
 COVID-19’s impact on end-of-life decision making is also considered.
 The talk concludes with an introduction to emotional and spiritual issues surrounding end-of-life decision making.

 2. “Helping Patients and Families with End-of-Life Decisions”

 Frequently requested for professional groups such as healthcare professionals, clergy, mental health counselors, attorneys, and financial planners, this presentation discusses medical, emotional, and spiritual issues for seriously ill patients.
 Practical suggestions for professionals are given to help address these issues with clients.